kohana/core/guide/kohana/install.md

 ![Welcome Page](welcome.png "Example of welcome page")

-## Installing Kohana 3.0 From GitHub
+## Installing Kohana 3.1 From GitHub

-The [source code](http://github.com/kohana/kohana) for Kohana 3.0 is hosted with [GitHub](http://github.com).
+The [source code](http://github.com/kohana/kohana) for Kohana 3.1 is hosted with [GitHub](http://github.com).
 To install Kohana using the github source code first you need to install git.
 Visit [http://help.github.com](http://help.github.com) for details on how to install git on your platform.

-To install the last stable release of Kohana using git run these commands:

-    git clone git://github.com/kohana/kohana.git
-    cd kohana/
-    git submodule init
-    git submodule update

 [!!]
-For more information on using Git and Kohana see the [Working with Git](tutorials/git) tutorial.
+For more information on installing Kohana using git submodules, see the [Working with Git](tutorials/git) tutorial.